nmcspadden/Presentations/MacBrained May 2016/ImagingSpeed.md

 ---

 # Exceptions
-Due to issues with these packages' scripts, don't attempt to install them in the image.
+These packages cannot be safely installed onto a disk image, usually due to package scripts that are not well-crafted.
 <br>

-Instead place them directly into the Munki cache folder, so that Munki installs them during bootstrapping.
+Instead we place them directly into the Munki cache folder, so that Munki doesn't need to spend time downloading during bootstrapping.

 ```
   "exceptions_list": [
     # These are Munki items that should be installed by Munki bootstrapping
     "BomgarClient",
-    "Computrace",
     "MicrosoftOffice2016_Serializer"
   ]
 }